mgd1984/the-way-of-code/README.md

 </video>

 *Watch how The Way of Code flows seamlessly into your development workflow through MCP integration.*

-## 🌊 Vision

-The Way of Code is a foundational resource designed to infuse the principles of vibe-coding into every AI development session.
-Whether you're using Cursor, Windsurf, Claude, or any other AI coding assistant, these timeless principles should guide the creation of elegant, harmonious code.

 ## 🚀 Quick Integration